For this week, please read:

 As a work of prose it is not so much remarkable for its content — though it contains plenty of very sound insight into people — as it is an illustration of what Christianity in some cases did to the modes of thought current in society.
 The language of the Rule is impersonal but suffused with kindness; magisterial but gently restrained.
 It is also is a patchwork of scriptural citations and references, and one must keep a sharp eye to see when we are dropping into and out of quotation of the Bible.

 The Rule is in turn one of the most commonly quoted documents of the next thousand years, both intentionally and unintentionally, and its influence continues to be strong among the Benedictines, at least.
 Being a work that the monks heard read, in its entirety, three times every year, it entered into their minds and their thoughts to such an extent that it is virtually impossible to read a piece of monastic prose without hearing its echoes in vocabulary, tone, and phrasing.
 The translation I have pointed you to here is part of the Medieval Sourcebook at Fordham University, and contains only excerpts, but they are representative and interesting.
 Read them all if you can.
-If you want to check other parts, there is a link at the end of that document to another complete translation of the Rule.
-The only odd thing about it is that it has been feminized somewhat — not as a PC gesture, but because it is specifically adapted for the use of an order of nuns.
-You can also find the rule in a slightly different version here.
+If you want to check other parts, you can also find the Rule in a slightly different version here.

 Below: St. Benedict’s Abbey at Montecassino, Italy today.